How Trauma Affects Memory: Scientists Weigh In On The Kavanaugh Hearing

 Kavanaugh staunchly denied these allegations.

 But memory is fallible.
-A question on many people's minds, is how well can anyone recall something that happened over 35 years ago?
+A question on many people's minds is, how well can anyone recall something that happened over 35 years ago?

 Pretty well, say scientists, if the memory is of a traumatic event.
 That's because of the key role emotions play in making and storing memories.

-On any given day, our brains only store or "encode" some of the things we experience.
+On any given day, our brains store or "encode" only some of the things we experience.
 "What we pay attention to is what's more likely to get encoded," says Jim Hopper, a teaching associate in psychology at Harvard University and a consultant on sexual assault and trauma.

 A region of the brain called the hippocampus plays an important role in this process.
-Ford referred to the hippocampus when questioned by Senator Dianne Feinstein, D-Calif., about how she was so sure that Kavanaugh was the perpetrator of the alleged assault.
+Ford referred to the hippocampus when questioned by Sen. Dianne Feinstein, D-Calif., about how she was so sure that Kavanaugh was the perpetrator of the alleged assault.

 "The hippocampus certainly plays a role in taking things into short-term memory and then transferring them and consolidating them into long-term memories," says Hopper.